 All snuggled up, waiting for Santa – great background makes for a fantastic card

-So there you have them: 50 ideas for holiday cards for dogs.
+So there you have them: Over 100 ideas for holiday cards for dogs.
 Do you include your dog in or on your holiday cards?

-Watch for our big holiday contests coming up!!!
-Win prizes and gift cards!!
+Watch for our yearly holiday contests coming up!!!
+Win prizes!!